johsieders/essays/content/18-einstein-philosophy.md

 perfectly compatible with common sense but out-and-out wrong.
 Two thousand years later, Galileo came up with the law of inertia (aka Newton’s first law) which is counterintuitive and requires some getting used to.
-Three hundred years later, Einstein published his theory of relativity: The Lorentz transformation is formally proven by one tricky application of Pythagoras; time dilatation and length contraction follow from it in a few lines of calculation and can be verified by experiment exactly as Pythagoras’ Theorem, albeit not on a sheet of paper.
+Three hundred years later, Einstein published his theory of relativity: The Lorentz transformation is formally proven by one tricky application of Pythagoras; time dilation and length contraction follow from it in a few lines of calculation and can be verified by experiment exactly as Pythagoras’ Theorem, albeit not on a sheet of paper.
 But they are completely unfathomable for the human mind, however many superfast trains travel through popular science textbooks.
 About ten